Back to Blog

 FeatureThe Manual WayThe Smart Way (VBA)

-Copy-PasteManual selection and keyboard shortcutsAutomated with Application.SendKeys
+Copy-PasteManual selection and copyingAutomated with Range("A1").Copy

 Main Tutorial